Run a Free Idaho Warrant Search (Look Up Any Resident)

 Researchers can also use PACER (Public Access to Court Electronic Records) to search a person’s name and find if they have any federal arrest and search warrants.
 Please refer to the PACER FAQ section to understand how to use the service or register for an account.15 PACER charges a nominal fee, but it is useful for conducting nationwide court record searches.16

-Main Warrant Types in Idaho & Why They’re Issued
+Main Warrant Types in Idaho & What Each Means

 Not all warrants are created equal, so how they should be addressed depends on the nature and severity of the offense charged.
 These are some of the most common types of warrants encountered in Idaho: